 Dependent upon your zoning laws, a woodworking business is the type of small business that can be run from home garage workshop, serving customers locally, selling products online, or it can be a large enterprise that serves customers across the country.

 Business growth can be dramatic such as Pittsburgh based furniture and cabinet maker, National Woodwork, which started 40 years ago.
+Check out these ideas for 50 woodworking projects that are easy.

 Skills and experience needed to start a woodworking business